phetsims/natural-selection/doc/model.md

 Bunnies die when 5 years old.

 Any bunny can mate with any other bunny.
+Age is irrelevant.
 Sex is irrelevant, but the code refers to the 2 parents as 'father' and 'mother'.
 In Pedigree graph, 'father' is on the left, 'mother' is on the right.

 Order of alleles in genotype abbreviations is relevant.
 'Ff' is different than 'fF'.
 The first allele is inherited from the father, the second from the mother.